 RegMed XB stands for Regenerative Medicine Crossing Borders.
 It is a virtual institute of Dutch and Belgian public (universities and governments) and private (health foundations and companies) partners that will work together to develop regenerative medicine solutions to health challenges.
 RegMed XB collaborates on ambitious projects in the field of regenerative medicine.
 The partners in the collaboration are health foundations, universities (Leiden University, Utrecht University/Hubrecht Institute, Eindhoven University of Technology, and Maastricht University), regional governments, and companies.

-The Research Center for Materials-Driven Regeneration (MDR) is a Dutch research partnership between Eindhoven University of Technology, Maastricht University and Utrecht University, University Medical Center Utrecht and the Hubrecht Institute.
+The Research Center for Materials-Driven Regeneration (MDR) is a Dutch research partnership between the Eindhoven University of Technology, Maastricht University, Utrecht University, University Medical Center Utrecht and the Hubrecht Institute.
+It is financed by the Ministry of Education, Culture and Science of The Netherlands in the framework of the Gravitation program.
 This consortium brings together materials scientists, cell biologists, tissue engineers and medical scientists to jointly work on the regeneration of tissue and organ function with intelligent, life-like materials.
 With its multidisciplinary approach, the consortium aims to achieve major scientific breakthroughs in the field of regenerative medicine towards the curing of chronic diseases, like cardiovascular diseases and musculoskeletal disorders, and organ diseases such as kidney failure.

 DSM's Biomedical technology division aims to meet clinical needs and has a strong focus on regenerative medicine applications.
 With DSM we tested a range of hybrid materials consisting of polymers and ceramics for orthopedic applications, using cell culture models.
 We also developed new polymers that can be used for the biofabrication of soft tissues.